zeruhur/cosmiccreatures/docs/bio-organic_carapace.md

 ### Bio-Organic Carapace
-9 HP, 3 Armor, 6 STR, 6 DEX, 10 WIL, Venomous Claws (dX, Poisonous), Natural Shields, Rapid Regeneration
+9 HP, 3 Armor, 10 STR, 12 DEX, 10 WIL, Venomous Claws (d6, Poisonous claws)

 - A creature with an impenetrable organic exoskeleton.
 Possesses venomous claws, natural shields, and the ability to regenerate rapidly.
 - Its durable carapace and offensive capabilities make it a resilient and dangerous opponent.